OfficialWorldcoinGlobal/Worldcoin/doc/translation_strings_policy.md

 This adds `<numerusform>`s to the respective `.ts` file, which can be translated separately depending on the language.
 In English, this is simply:

     <message numerus="yes">
-        <source>%n active connection(s) to Bitcoin network</source>
+        <source>%n active connection(s) to Worldcoin network</source>
         <translation>
-            <numerusform>%n active connection to Bitcoin network</numerusform>
+            <numerusform>%n active connection to Worldcoin network</numerusform>
-            <numerusform>%n active connections to Bitcoin network</numerusform>
+            <numerusform>%n active connections to Worldcoin network</numerusform>
         </translation>
     </message>

-Where possible, try to avoid embedding numbers into the flow of the string at all.
-E.g.,
+Where it is possible try to avoid embedding numbers into the flow of the string at all. e.g.

     WARNING: check your network connection, %d blocks received in the last %d hours (%d expected)